abhijithneilabraham/tableQA/README.md

 #Response =[(22,)]
 ```

-* To use MySQL, you must have mysql server installed on your local.
-To download mysql, visit the [page](https://www.mysql.com/downloads/)
+* To use MySQL, you must have a mysql server installed and running on your local.
+To download mysql, visit the [page](https://www.mysql.com/downloads/).
 ```
 from tableqa.agent import Agent agent = Agent(df, schema_file, 'mysql', username='username', password='password', database='DBname', host='localhost', port=5432, aws_db=False)